simoncblyth/opticks/notes/issues/review-analytic-geometry.rst

 * RTX ON : x3.6 TITAN RTX
 * RTX ON : x2.3 TITAN V

 * but there was a full clean install too : and the prelaunch times are high : it is as if some cache was cleared and afterwards things are going better

+  * :doc:`nv-ComputeCache`

-* there were other changes the ptx too : need to examine all changes over past 24hrs too
+* there were other changes the ptx too : need to examine all changes over past 24hrs too, doing do revealed the cause :doc:`rtxmode-performance-jumps-by-factor-3-or-4-after-flipping-with-torus-switch-off`

-* :doc:`suspect-rtx-performance-improved-following-cleaninstall-why`

-* TODO: revert to an earlier commit and check times back then
+* attempt to get more of a good thing by eradicating almost all .f64 :doc:`oxrap-hunt-for-f64-in-ptx` have so far not moved the needle

+* TODO : really eradicate ALL the .f64 using WITH_EXCEPTION to see if going f64-less
+  changes anything

 ::